 Caring for and checking on others

-- For guidance on how to check in on others, please see the Fraser Health/Vancouver Coastal Health Guidance document for community organizations and the National Collaborating Centre for Environmental Health guide (available in Traditional and Simplified Chinese, Punjabi, and French) for checking on others, in person or remotely, during extreme heat events.
+- For guidance on how to check in on others, in person or remotely, please see the Fraser Health/Vancouver Coastal Health Guidance document for community organizations and the National Collaborating Centre for Environmental Health guide (available in Traditional and Simplified Chinese, Punjabi, and French).

 - If they are experiencing high temperatures and are not able to cool themselves, ask to take them to a nearby cooling shelter if available.